Identity Provider

 - Enter the user's Name and Email address.

-- Select a Role: Administrator, User Admin, or Viewer (see Roles below).
+- Select a Role: Administrator, User Admin, or Viewer (see Roles).

 - Click Create User.